Subroto05/Subroto05/README.md

 - 👋 Hi, I’m @Subroto05
 - 👀 I’m interested in Web Developement and Web3
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Open-Source
+- 💞️ I’m looking to collaborate in Open-Source projects

 <!---
 Subroto05/Subroto05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.